gbraad/fedora-modularity/source/architecture/building-naming/fit-together.rst

 Atomic, for example, is composed from multiple sources.
-Some content comes from traditional Fedora with its usual 6-month lifecycle; and some comes from -Extras with its much shorter lifecycle and rapid rebasing to pick up new features.
+Some content comes from traditional Fedora with its usual 6-month lifecycle; and some comes from other repos with much shorter lifecycle and rapid rebasing to pick up new features.

 And even within Fedora we have different levels of lifecycle.
 An obvious